Leave a Message

 Which Neighborhood Fits Which Buyer?

-The decision usually comes down to energy versus newness.
-A buyer who wants to walk to a Giants game, dine along the Embarcadero, and live in an established tower close to the Financial District tends to land in South Beach.
-A buyer who prizes new construction, modern building systems, more open space, and a quieter, family-friendly waterfront gravitates to Mission Bay.
-Because the per-foot pricing is so close, the question is less about budget and more about which daily life fits.
+Because the everyday pricing is nearly identical, the decision is about character and ceiling rather than value.
+A buyer who wants to walk to a Giants game, dine along the Embarcadero, live in an established tower, or reach for a true trophy home tends to land in South Beach.
+A buyer who prizes new construction, modern building systems, more open space, and a quieter, family-friendly waterfront gravitates to Mission Bay, where the inventory is newer and the pricing is more uniform.

 Both neighborhoods also share the things that make District 9 waterfront living work: transit access, walkable dining, and proximity to the city's largest employers.
 For a taste of the shared lifestyle, see Rises.co's roundup of must-try restaurants in South Beach and Mission Bay.